 Know How to Get Around in Amsterdam

-One of the biggest challenges when visiting a foreign city, is navigating your way through it.
+One of the biggest challenges when visiting a foreign city is navigating your way around and doing with without wasting too much time.
 Not every city’s transport system is up to standard, and it’s difficult to know what you’re going to find before you get there!
 But you don’t need to worry because we’ve got you covered.
 Here are a few of our insider tips for navigating the city of Amsterdam!

-- During your Amsterdam weekend, you can forget about hiring a car!
+- You can forget about hiring a car during your Amsterdam weekend!
 Narrow streets and bridges make this a difficult city to navigate by car and the scarcity of parking will drive you insane.

-- Amsterdam has a great network of trains, buses, trams and boat connections for traveling any great distance.
+- Amsterdam has a great network of trains, buses, trams and boat connections for travelling any great distance.
 However if you’re staying in the city centre, you’ll find that these forms of transport are barely necessary.
-If you plan on traveling outside of the city centre, this is a great option and you’ll find it to be fairly inexpensive.
+If you plan on travelling outside of the city centre, this is a great option and you’ll find it to be fairly inexpensive.

 During your weekend in Amsterdam, it’s important that you have at least one night out on the town.
 Here’s what you should be getting up to:

 - Paradiso is a music venue housed in what used to be a church and is now known as the temple of music!